International Family Abductions

 - Country-specific information and statistics regarding risks related to international family abduction and legal mechanisms for recovering a child abducted internationally.

-- Amicus briefs about particular issues that NCMEC is specially situated to address given its Congressional authorization and mission.
+- Amicus briefs about particular issues that NCMEC is specially situated to address given its mission.

 For additional information about NCMEC's legal resources concerning international family abduction contact NCMEC at 1-800-THE-LOST® (1-800-843-5678).